 If you have spiders in or around your home, contact your local spider control experts here at Native Pest Management.
-As third generation natives to South Florida, we know the types of spiders in our local area and know how best to stop them.
+As third-generation natives to West Palm Beach, FL, we know the types of spiders in our local area and know how best to stop them.

-Serving all of St. Lucie, Martin, Palm Beach and Broward counties, Native Pest Management is here to help you reclaim your home.
+Serving all of St. Lucie, Martin, Indian River, Palm Beach, Broward, and Miami-Dade counties, Native Pest Management is here to help you reclaim your home.

-Contact us today to schedule a free spider inspection.
-We’ll find out where the spiders are coming from, what conducive conditions may be attracting them, and come up with a plan to stop them.
+Contact us today for a free spider control quote!
+We’ll find out where spiders are coming from, what conducive conditions may be attracting them, and come up with a plan to stop them.
 Guaranteed.

 Why Are Spiders So Scary?